 From the beginning, the Land Rover was made to be an able off-roader.
 Nobody would have imagined the model known today as the Defender would have been kept in production until 2016 with minor changes, out of which few regarded its shape.

-The character and abilities of the Defender spawned numerous clubs of Land Rover enthusiasts, and the brand still relies on its off-road credentials to sell its cars today and if you want to transport your car there are services as car recovery in dublin which can help with this.
+The character and abilities of the Defender spawned numerous clubs of Land Rover enthusiasts, and the brand still relies on its off-road credentials to sell its cars today and if you want to transport your car visit towing247.ie ,they are very experienced and can help you with this.
 With the Defender as we knew it removed from production, it’s time to ask ourselves what kind of 4×4 systems the British brand provides.Defender

 Now, to the fun stuff.
 Over the years, the Defender employed several four-wheel-drive systems, but all were the most hardcore offered by the British brand.